theolivenbaum/resin/README.md

 The default index type is a fast disk-based and bitmapped left-child-right-sibling character trie.

-ResinDB's consistency plan allow for multi-threaded read access to the data files and multi-threaded write access as well.
+ResinDB's consistency plan allow for multi-threaded read and write access to the data files.
 Writing is log-structured.
 Reading is snapshot-based.
 Consistency is achieved eventually.

 ## No input/output schema
 Store documents with variable number columns/fields.